kjetilhoem/hatchling-32/README.md

 ## Purpose of this project

-The purpose of this project is to learn.
-I wish to learn, among other things, about programming Scala, by taking on a task which I know requires me to dive into a lot of detail.
-Something that requires me to get a whole lot of stuff completely right.
+The purpose of this project was to learn.
+One thing I wanted to learn about was programming in Scala, and by taking on a task which I knew required me to dive into a lot of detail motivated by a goal of getting things to work little by little.
+This required me to get a whole lot of stuff completely right, and allowed experimenting with dense functional definitions for a lot of the repetitive details in the instruction set.

 ## What the code does